publiccodenet/about/activities/recruitment/hiring-process.md

 ---
 type: Resource
 ---
-# Process for recruiting and hiring candidates at PublicCode.net
+# Process for recruiting and hiring candidates

 ## Roles in this process: